tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-30-leveraging-property-based-testing.markdown

 ## Identifying the Property

-The first step is Property based testing is identifying the property.
-In other words it forces to think about the relationship between the *input* and the *output*.
+The first step is Property-based testing is identifying the property.
+In other words, it forces to think about the relationship between the *input* and the *output*.

 I believe this *thinking* will make a huge difference in the quality of the software that we deliver.